Subway Sadie

 Subway Sadie is a 1926 American silent comedy-drama film directed by Alfred Santell.
 Adapted from Mildred Cram's 1925 short story "Sadie of the Desert", the film focuses on a relationship between New York salesgirl Sadie Hermann (Dorothy Mackaill) and subway guard Herb McCarthy (Jack Mulhall), who meet on the subway and become engaged.
 However, after Sadie receives a promotion, she must choose between her new job and marrying Herb.
 The cast also includes Charles Murray, Peggy Shaw, Gaston Glass, and Bernard Randall.

 The film began production in May 1926.
 Arthur Edeson served as cinematographer, shooting around Central Park in areas like casinos and nightclubs.
 Distributed by First National Pictures, the film premiered in New York on September 12, 1926.
 Many publications wrote positively of the film, praising its acting and Santell's direction.
-Today, it remains unknown if a print of Subway Sadie has survived.
+Today, it remains unknown whether a print of Subway Sadie has survived.

 Plot

 Salesgirl Sadie Hermann (Dorothy Mackaill), employed in a New York City fur store, has always dreamed of traveling to Paris.
 While riding the subway to work one morning, she meets Irish subway guard Herb McCarthy (Jack Mulhall), and the two strike up a conversation before Herb eventually arranges to have them meet at Cleopatra's Needle that Sunday.

 Herb and Sadie are soon engaged to be married, but as Sadie has been promoted from saleslady to firm buyer she must cancel the wedding date to sail to Paris for the job, saddening Herb.
 Sadie prepares to leave, but then receives a message from Herb, which informs her that he is in the hospital as the result of an accident.
 Sadie chooses to visit him, and she decides to forgo her new job and marry Herb instead, Herb revealing that his father is the president of the subway company.